 - Would you recommend working here to a friend?
 Why or why not?

-Whichever questions you ultimately select, be prepared to act on what you learn.
-Asking people how they feel about something and then failing to address problems can create hard feelings — and good luck getting them to take future surveys seriously.
+Whichever questions you ultimately select for your survey, be prepared to act on what you learn.
+Asking people how they feel about something and then failing to address problems can create hard feelings, making it unlikely for employees to take future surveys seriously.